Deep QP Safety Filter: Model-free Learning for Reachability-based Safety Filter: Method

 } The terms related to $x^u_{\delta t,i}$ are computed using the target networks for numerical stability.
 We further reparameterize $\partial v^\lambda_\phi(x,u) = a^\lambda_\phi(x)u - \max_{u\in\mathcal{U}}a^\lambda_\phi(x)u + b^\lambda_\phi(x)$, so that $\max_{u\in\mathcal{U}}\partial v^\lambda_\phi(x,u)=b^\lambda_\phi(x)$.
 This representation allows the condition from \textbf{Lemma~\ref{lemma: discounted V PDE}} to be imposed directly through the term $b^\lambda_\phi(\cdot)$.
 In the sampled mini-batch, we enforce this condition by setting $b^\lambda_{\phi'}(x^u_{\delta t, i})=-\lambda (c(x^u_{\delta t,i})-v^\lambda_{\theta'}(x^u_{\delta t,i}))$ whenever $v^\lambda_{\theta'}(x^u_{\delta t,i})<c(x^u_{\delta t,i})$.

 For data collection, we first generate a potentially unsafe raw command $u_\text{raw}\in\mathcal{U}$ and apply the filtered control $u_\text{filtered}$ by solving the following QP: { \abovedisplayskip{4pt} \belowdisplayskip{4pt} } Here, $\alpha(\cdot)$ is a user-defined extended class-$\mathcal{K}$ function that regulates the aggressiveness of the filter.
 For simplicity, it is designed as $\alpha(z)=\alpha z$ with positive gain $\alpha >0$.
 A larger $\alpha$ permits inputs that reduce the estimated safety value more rapidly.
 Before solving the QP, we solve a Linear Program (LP) to compute $\max_{u\in\mathcal{U}} a^\lambda_\phi(x)u$.
 When the networks are not yet sufficiently converged during training, the QP~\eqref{QP filter} can occasionally become infeasible.
 In such cases, we apply the control input that achieves the LP optimum instead.
 Since $a^\lambda_\phi(x) \approx \frac{\partial V^\lambda}{\partial x}(x)g(x)$, the LP fallback takes a greedy ascent step on the critic's estimated safety value.
 Finally, following \textbf{Corollary~\ref{corollary: discounting approach}}, the discount factor $\lambda$ is gradually decreased during training, so that the learned discounted value $v^\lambda_\theta$ converges to the undiscounted value function $V$.
-The pseudo-code of the proposed online model-free safety filter learning algorithm is summarized in \textbf{Algorithm~\ref{alg:safety_filter_learning}}.

-Although the algorithm is designed for online learning, additional offline datasets can also be utilized since the learning process is off-policy and does not depend on the behavior policy used to collect data.
+The proposed online model-free safety filter learning algorithm is summarized in \textbf{Algorithm~\ref{alg:safety_filter_learning}}.
+Although designed for online learning, it can also leverage offline data since the learning is off-policy.